MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-02-ROMI-MMM-MTA.md

 Who should we target?
 Where and how should we reach them?
 How often should I message them?

-MTA optimizes budgets, it's a technique that gives intra-channel optimal plan recommendation based on MMM budget constraints.
-This ensures the activations are optimized for each specific channel.

 Media performance:
 What addressable marketing efforts drive the highest incremental sales?